PERSUASION

 1. Persuasion as the essence of rhetoric

-Since Isocrates and Aristotle, argumentative rhetorical speech is commonly defined by its function, that being persuasion:
+Since Isocrates and Aristotle, argumentative rhetorical speech is commonly defined by its function, which is persuasion:

 Rhetoric may be defined as the faculty of observing in any given case the available means of persuasion.
 (Rhet, I, 2, 1355b26, RR, p.
 105).

-According to Crassus as staged by Cicero, persuasion is the “first duty” of the orator (Cicero, De Or., I, XXXI; p.
+According to Crassus as portrayed by Cicero, persuasion is the “first duty” of the orator (Cicero, De Or., I, XXXI; p.
 40).
-Perelman & Olbrechts-Tyteca, focus their definition of argumentation on how “to induce or to increase the mind’s adherence to the theses presented for its assent” ([1958]/1969, p.
-4; italics in the original) before elaborating on the notion of “adherence of minds” by means of an opposition between persuading and convincing speech, S. Assent; Persuading and convincing.
+Perelman & Olbrechts-Tyteca, in their definition of argumentation, focus on how to “induce or increase the mind’s adherence to the theses presented for its assent” ([1958]/1969, p.
+4; italics in the original) before elaborating on the notion of “adherence of the mind” by means of an opposition between persuading and convincing speech, S. Assent; Persuading and convincing.

-According to these standard definitions, argumentative rhetoric is fundamentally concerned with the discourse structured by the illocutionary (overtly expressed in the discourse) intention of persuading, that is to communicate, explain, legitimate, and make the listeners share the speaker’s point of view and the words that express it.
-Persuasion, as a perlocutory state obtained through discourse, results from the realization of these intentions.
+According to these standard definitions, argumentative rhetoric is fundamentally concerned with the discourse structured by the illocutionary (overtly expressed in the discourse) intention to persuade, that is to communicate, explain, legitimize, and make the listeners share the speaker’s point of view and the words that express it.
+Persuasion, as a perlocutory state achieved through discourse, results from the realization of these intentions.

-The rhetorical tradition binds the discourse of persuasion to the production of a plausible representation in the audience’s minds.
-This rhetorical representation of reality is considered to be antagonistic towards truth by essentialist philosophers such as Plato, S. Probable.
+The rhetorical tradition binds the discourse of persuasion to the production of a plausible representation in the minds of the audience.
+This rhetorical representation of reality is considered to be antagonistic to truth by essentialist philosophers such as Plato, see Probable.

-Chapter 15 of Book II of Quintilian’s Institutes of Oratory is devoted to challenging the definition of rhetoric in relation to persuasion, “the most common definition therefore is that [rhetoric] is the power of persuading” (IO, II, 15, 3), this definition being attributed to Isocrates.
-Quintilian rejects all the definitions linking rhetoric to persuasion:
+Chapter 15 of Book II of Quintilian’s Institutes of Oratory is devoted to questioning the definition of rhetoric in relation to persuasion, “The most common definition therefore is that [rhetoric] is the power of persuading” (IO, II, 15, 3), a definition attributed to Isocrates.
+Quintilian rejects all definitions that associate rhetoric to persuasion:

 — As the power to persuade: